codygreen/llm_api_server/objective4/README.md

 }
 ```

-In this configuration, we are rate limiting to 2 requests per second per unique remote address.
+In this configuration, we are rate limiting the API to 2 requests per second per unique remote address.

-Now, check that your NGINX config file is correct and reload the configuration:
+Now, verify that your NGINX config file is correct and reload the configuration with the following commands:

 ```shell
 docker compose exec nginx nginx -t